 4. Powered by Data Science

-Highspot’s platform is data science driven, with a machine learning, content genomics, and predictive analytics powering many capabilities.
+Highspot’s platform is data science-driven, with machine learning, content genomics, and predictive analytics powering many capabilities.
 Content is scored and recommended based on what is engaging customers and closing deals, not how someone in marketing may think it’s working.
 Machine learning tracks how content is performing on stage conversion velocity and closed deals to inform content recommendations within the Salesforce opportunity.
-And Content Genomics—the ability to track content performance as it is modified in the field—enables publishers to track and understand how presentations are being modified in order to make real-time improvements to messaging.
+And Content Genomics — the ability to track content performance as it is modified in the field — enables publishers to track and understand how presentations are being modified in order to make real-time improvements to messaging.
 When sales teams and the number of content pieces grow beyond a fairly small number, a process that depends on manual organization and scoring breaks down.
 Modern systems require machine learning and predictive analytics in order to scale.

 5. Design that Sales Reps love